Trikkitt/talkietoaster/README.md

 Each keyword can have an override sequence and step applied to it.
 If that keyword results in the triggering of the step then the supplied sequence and / or step number will be swaped and the action from that new sequence and task will be executed instead.
 Each action can also have a next step applied.
 If such a set is provided then rather than moving to the next step in the sequence it'll jump to the newly supplied step/sequence and wait for that to be triggered.

+There is a wiring up of GPIO17.
+On the ReSpeaker-2 that is linked to the button on the board which will pull up when pressed.
+The intention of the code that reacts to the button is that it can be linked to either a physical external button or a PIR that will cause it to speak when triggered.
+By default this only happens if it hasn't spoken for 30 seconds.
+I'd recommend setting it to something useful based upon intended use.
+The PIR I'm intending to use with mine is TruSens HC-SR501 and costs about £3.